 It is the Swedish Migration Agency that considers your right to a residence permit.
-For a full description of what rules apply, please check the Swedish Migration Board website.
+For a full description of what rules apply, please check the Swedish Migration Agency website.

 You will be informed of the decision in your case by your relative in Sweden, if you have authorised him/her to represent you.
-Otherwise you will be informed of the decision by the Swedish embassy/consulate.
+Otherwise you will be informed of the decision by the Swedish Consulate General.

 If you are granted a residence permit, you will receive a residence permit card.
 This card is proof that you have a residence permit.
 Read more under ‘How to apply’ to find out how you arrange for the card.

 Briefly, the following applies if you wish to move to Sweden to live with a relative, if you and/or your relative are citizens of the EU/EEA and if you intend to stay for longer than three months.
 It is important to note that Swedish citizens are not normally considered as EU citizens in this context.

 Read more about the rules for EU/EEA citizens and about who is counted as a family member on the Swedish Migration Agency website.